Han Xin

-Han Xin (韩信 (韓信, Hán Xìn, Han^{2}Hsin^{4}); died c.March 196 BCE) was a Chinese military general and politician who served Liu Bang during the Chu–Han Contention and contributed greatly to the founding of the Han dynasty.
-Han Xin was named as one of the "Three Heroes of the early Han dynasty" (漢初三傑), along with Zhang Liang and Xiao He.
+Han Xin (韩信 (韓信, Hán Xìn, Han^{2}Hsin^{4}); 231c.
+March 196 BC) was a Chinese military general and politician who served Liu Bang during the Chu–Han Contention and contributed greatly to the founding of the Han dynasty.
+Han Xin was named as one of the "Three prominences of the early Han dynasty" (漢初三傑), along with Zhang Liang and Xiao He.

 Han Xin is best remembered as one of the most brilliant military commanders in Chinese history, renowned for his exceptional strategic intellect and tactical mastery.
 His innovative use of deception, maneuver warfare, and battlefield psychology set new standards in military art, with several of his campaigns serving as textbook examples of effective command.
 Han Xin's application of warfare principles not only exemplified but at times expanded upon the teachings of The Art of War, with some of his tactics giving rise to enduring Chinese idioms.
 Undefeated in every engagement he commanded, his victories were instrumental in the founding of the Han dynasty.
-For his extraordinary accomplishments, Han Xin earned the legendary title of "God of War" (兵仙) in later Chinese tradition.
+For his extraordinary accomplishments, Han Xin earned the legendary title of "Xian of War" (兵仙) in later Chinese tradition.

 In recognition of Han Xin's contributions, Liu Bang conferred the titles of "King of Qi" on him in 203 BCE and "King of Chu" in the following year.
-However, Liu Bang feared Han Xin's growing influence and gradually reduced his authority, demoting him to "Marquis of Huaiyin" in late 202 BCE.
-In early 196 BCE, Han Xin was accused of participating in a rebellion, lured into a trap and executed on Empress Lü's orders.
+However, Liu Bang feared Han Xin's growing influence and gradually reduced his power, demoting him to "Marquis of Huaiyin" in late 202 BCE.
+In early 196 BCE, Han Xin was accused of participating in a rebellion, lured into a trap and executed in Hall of Zhong (鐘室), Changle Palace, on Empress Lü's orders, and his three clans were exterminated.